Interested in our graduate program?

 Attached is one or more pieces of information about my background.
 Can you guarantee admission and funding if I apply?

-Admission and funding decisions are made by a departmental committee.
-The committee reviews all completed applications after the deadline.
-Department policy prohibits me from commenting on an application until it has been reviewed by the committee.
-Therefore I can’t and won’t respond to your email with any of the following:
+I can’t, because the admission and funding decisions are made by a departmental committee.
+The committee reviews all completed applications after the deadline and selects the best applicants from the entire application pool.
+Department policy specifically prohibits me from commenting on an application before it’s been reviewed by the committee.
+That means I can’t and won’t respond to your email with any of the following:

-• An addition to your application (another course, a magical GRE score, etc.) that will guarantee admission and funding.
+- How a particular change in your application (another course, a magical GRE score, etc.) will change your chances of admission and/or funding.

-A couple of related points that regularly come up:
+A couple of related inquiries regularly come up:

-• Meeting the minimum requirements for the program only guarantees that we’ll consider your application.
+- Meeting the minimum requirements for the program only guarantees that we’ll consider your application.
 A surprising number of correspondents are under the impression that meeting the minimum requirements guarantees them admission and funding.
 This is very far from reality.
 The truth is that we have a budget, like every department, and the PhD admissions process is very competitive.
-We are only able to offer funding to a small percentage of all applicants.
+We’re only able to offer funding to a small percentage of all applicants.
 You have to be in the top tier of the applicant pool in order to be funded, and you’re competing against strong applicants from around the world.
-Admission to every reputable US PhD program in economics is competitive.
+Admission to every reputable US PhD program in economics is quite competitive these days.

 I’m interested in your research.
 Are you willing to serve as my advisor if I enter the PhD program?